betatran3010/personal-website/design-plan/milestone-3.md

 - "Header" and "Footer" also remains the same as the first iteration.
 However, instead of putting the contact information only on the "Home" page, I now include it in the Footer.
 This way, I can ensure consistent access to an essential type of information on each page.

 ### Final Content Organization
-> Which iteration of card sorting will you use for your website?
-(1 sentence)

 I will use my second iteration of card sorting for my website.

-> Explain how the final organization of content is appropriate for your site's audiences.

 Initially, I included detailed information about my research interests on the homepage to emphasize my specialization and commitment to academic pursuits.
 However, since my audiences—psychology professors seeking research assistants—are often busy, a streamlined homepage with just an overview (no detailed research interests) allows them to quickly assess my qualifications if they don't have time to view everything in detail.